Free Association: SIUE's Response to Melissa Stern's The Talking Cure

 Opening reception June 1st, 6-9 PM

-Automism, free association and the use of the Exquisite Corpse exercise (both visually and with written words) are all devices used by artists to liberate the artist’s thinking and examinations of their methods. •
+Automatism, free association, and the use of the Exquisite Corpse exercise are all creative devices artists can use to liberate creative thinking and examinations of their methods.

-- The Exquisite Corpse is a collaborative drawing approach first used by surrealist artists to create incongruous and intuitive drawings.
+The Exquisite Corpse is a collaborative drawing approach first used by surrealist artists to create incongruous and intuitive drawings.
 An Exquisite Corpse may be visual, oral, or written.

-The students who contributed to this exhibit are: Samantha Hunerlach, Sarah Bohn, Jessica Lynn Hunt, Joseph Ovalle, Benjimin Carey, Sutton Allen, Katie Donovan, Alassan Sow, Alex Bailey, Annie Darlin, Jessee Rose Crane, Claire Mentzer, Derek Patterson, & Vincent Stemmler
+The artists who contributed to this exhibit are: Samantha Hunerlach, Sarah Bohn, Jessica Lynn Hunt, Joseph Ovalle, Benjamin Carey, Sutton Allen, Katie Donovan, Alassan Sow, Alex Bailey, Annie Darlin, Alex Jacobs, Jessee Rose Crane, Derek Patterson, & Vincent Stemmler.

 |* Open during many events outside of above hours|